Without a legal strategic plan, your in-house legal team will be trapped under 'busywork' and unable to accomplish

 Much of the buzz in legal operations surrounds the largest Legal Departments – and much of the product development does, too.
 But while the average Corporate Legal Operations Consortium member has 104 FTEs, worldwide, the median for total inside legal staff is just six, according to the Association of Corporate Counsel.

-Deploying software built for a 104-person behemoth with a team of six may be wasteful and overwhelming – if not cost-prohibitive.
+Deploying in house legal department software built for a 104-person behemoth with a team of six may be wasteful and overwhelming – if not cost-prohibitive.

 Not all in-house legal teams need costly and complex enterprise legal management software solutions.
-With modern matter management, small teams can achieve the same results as big corporate teams, with solutions that are scaled appropriately for them.
+With modern matter management, small legal teams can achieve the same results as big corporate teams, with a matter management solution that scales appropriately for them.
 Month-to-month pricing options allow you to pay for what you need without a locked-in contract, and intuitive installation means many Legal Departments can set up, customize and launch the legal software themselves – without consultants or, often, the IT team.